-The opening of the church can be told through the following newspaper articles and some photos in the photo album :-
+The opening of the church and hall can be told through the following newspaper articles and some photos in the photo album :-

 Dec 28th 1956 Derby Evening Telegraph